TES Transfer Evaluation System

-See how St. Kate’s associate courses & major program are applied at the bachelor's level.
+See how St. Kate’s associate courses are applied at the bachelor's level.

-St. Kate’s Individual Course Transfer (Associate to Baccalaureate)
+St. Kate’s Individual Course Transfer (Associate to Bachelor's)

 If you are enrolled in a St. Kate's associate program, these guides will show you how your individual courses can apply toward a St. Kate's bachelor's degree.
 Courses taken prior to 1986 from St. Mary’s Jr. College are considered transfer credit.
 All others are resident credit.

-St. Kate’s Program to Program Transfer (Associate to Baccalaureate)
+St. Kate’s Program to Program Transfer (Associate to Bachelor's)

 Transfer Graduate Credit

 Request to transfer credit into a graduate program.

 In order to transfer graduate level courses, you need to have the approval of your program director.
 Graduate courses are not pre-approved.
 Submit a Petition to Transfer Graduate Credit to begin the process and view our graduate transfer policies for complete details on applicable credit.